brendanmapes/PPLanalytics/README.md

 ### This is a copy of the repo originally created within the Public Policy Lab organization by Aman Choudhri.
-It's been created for sharing access to that repo with Cornell Tech graduate students working with PPL in early 2025.
 View the original here: https://github.com/Public-Policy-Lab/PPLanalytics.
+This copy will allow for continued evelopment by Cornell Tech graduate students working with PPL in early 2025.

 # ppl-tools